 NC State and its units show many faces to a multitude of audiences.
-A comprehensive brand architecture governs brand usage throughout the university, ensuring that units of every size and shape — from colleges to athletics teams to externally funded institutes — all unite to express the university brand consistently.
+Our comprehensive brand architecture governs brand usage throughout the university, ensuring that units of every size and shape — from colleges to athletics teams to externally funded institutes — all unite to express the university brand consistently.

 Where It Fits